 - Abstracts previously presented at other meetings will not be excluded.

-- The judging panel will choose the ten most exceptional abstracts for oral presentations at NYRIF.
-These individuals will receive stipends of $1000 each for travel and meeting expenses
+- The judging panel will choose the fourteen most exceptional abstracts for oral presentations at NYRIF.
+The top ten individuals will receive stipends of $1000 each for travel and meeting expenses.
+The remaining four will receive stipends of $500 each.
+The top fourteen abstracts may be chosen to be presented as both an oral and a poster presentation.

-- The next fifteen abstracts to be determined by the judging panel to be highly meritorious will be permitted to exhibit in a poster session and will receive a stipend of $500 for travel and meeting expenses
+- The next eleven abstracts to be determined by the judging panel to be highly meritorious will be permitted to present a poster presentation and will receive a stipend of $500 for travel and meeting expenses.

 - All judge’s decisions are final